Have you ever felt that you should have listened to your intuition? There are a few reasons why should listen to your intuition more often.

 From Dr. Loewi’s intuitive discovery of the chemical transmission of nerve impulses, and Elias Howe’s invention of the sewing machine, to Isaac Newton’s theory of gravity, many great strides in all fields of existence have been attributed to spontaneous sparks of intuition.

 But why should we pay attention to our gut feelings?
-I mean … it’s not like we’re planning on becoming world famous physicists or inventors, right?
+I mean … it’s not like we’re planning on becoming world-famous physicists or inventors, right?
 Wrong.
 You don’t need to strive for either.
-This is why:

 1. Intuition reveals deep truths in our lives.